antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 }
 ```

+Acthion methods in such class are not related:

+* they don't share state
-Methods in the class are not connected.
-They represent alternative scenarios, and will not be called together in one scenario.
+* they represent alternative scenarios, and will not be called together in one scenario (single HTTP Request).

 If there is need to group such functions, namespaces should be used: